Android Ransomware Infects LG Smart TV, Company 'Refuses' To Help

 Remember this company used to be called GoldStar, best known for substandard product and nonexistent customer service in the 90s.
 The brand name was so thoroughly trashed they renamed themselves LG.

-not a rejection, a redirection (Score:2)
+not a rejection, a redirection (Score:3)

 but after the factory guys pull the lithium cell, or hook it to a tesla coil, or replace a module, or whatever to hard-reset the set, it's still vulnerable.